© Edward Franklin

-From James Martin to Jamie Oliver or Joe Wicks, they've all fallen for the charms of the gourmet burger.
+From James Martin to Jamie Oliver, they've all fallen for the charms of the gourmet burger.
 Here’s our guide to the best that Alpe d’Huez has to offer.

-Le Trappeur, now in its third season, is located by the DMC lift station, at the top end of town on Avenue du Rif Nel.
+Le Trappeur, is located by the DMC lift station, at the top end of town on Avenue du Rif Nel.
 Although it’s fairly basic and café-style in its décor, it’s definitely high-end on quality.
 It’s got a surf-skate-chic style to the interior and the music further adds to this.
 The coat hangers are skateboard wheel chucks – really cool!

-The revised menu for this season has 12 different burgers, including 10 beef-based, one chicken-based and a veggie burger.
+The menu for has many different burgers, mostly beef-based, but there is a chicken-based option and a veggie burger.
 You can also get a couple of salads if you fancy but, let’s be fair, this place is all about burgers.
-The house speciality is the Jack Daniels burger which comprises of a 150gr beef pattie, a shot of “Jack”, three rashers of bacon, a hash brown, salad, onions and barbecue sauce.
+The house speciality is the Jack Daniels burger which comprises of a 150g beef pattie, a shot of “Jack”, three rashers of bacon, a hash brown, salad, onions and barbecue sauce.
 All of the burgers here are available as singles, doubles and a not-for-the-faint-hearted triple burger.
-If you are hungry, a single burger is for you and if you are absolutely “Hank Marvin” then it’s a double – as for the triple burger, I guess a stint on a desert island may be the necessary precursor.
+If you're hungry, a single burger is for you and if you are absolutely “Hank Marvin” then it’s a double – as for the triple burger, I guess a stint on a desert island may be the necessary precursor.